SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Introduction

 To address the aforementioned challenges, we propose the SpecAware framework, which is a spectral-content aware foundation model for unifying multi-sensor learning in hyperspectral imagery mapping.
 The core objective of SpecAware is to achieve adaptive HSI data interpretation across diverse sensors and scenes.
 The framework consists of three main stages.
 Firstly, it performs a joint encoding of the HSI meta-attributes and content features.
 A novel meta-content aware dual-driven encoder is designed to learn how factors such as land-cover type and sensor properties influence the spectral and spatial characteristics in HSI data, thereby aligning the attribute-aware and content-aware representations.
-The second stage focuses on spectral-spatial property decoding.
-We introduce a hyperspectral hypernetwork, driven by the encoded representations from the first stage, to generate two matrix factors for each spectral channel of the HSI data, enabling a unified, channel-wise spatial-spectral decoding process for HSI data.
+The second stage focuses on spectral-spatial property image embedding.
+We introduce a flexible hypernetwork, driven by the encoded representations from the first stage, to generate two matrix factors for each spectral channel of the HSI data, enabling a unified, channel-wise spatial-spectral embedding process.
 The third stage then utilizes a similar hypernetwork-based reconstruction layer to restore the masked spatial-spectral information.
 The main contributions of this work are as follows:

-1) We propose a meta information and feature content aware dual-driven encoder.
-This encoder deeply integrates the spectral metadata and image content to generate highly contextualized sample features, forming a unified spectral fingerprint from heterogeneous information.
-This process provides rich conditions for the hypernetwork, fostering adaptive processing of diverse multi-source HSI data.
+1) We developed an flexible hypernetwork, HyperEmbedding, to generate matrix weights.
+Through a two-step matrix operation involving adaptive spatial pattern extraction and latent semantic feature projection, the proposed SpecAware framework can effectively process variable spectral channels and establish a unified multi-sensor learning framework for diverse HSI sources.
+In downstream tasks, the HyperEmbedding module requires no architectural changes to accommodate spectral configurations of unseen hyperspectral sensors.

-2) We developed an efficient hypernetwork architecture based on matrix factorization instead of fixed encoding and decoding layers, named HyperEmbedding.
-Through a two-step matrix operation of adaptive spatial pattern extraction and latent feature re-projection, the proposed SpecAware framework can effectively process variable spectral channels, thereby establishing a unified multi-dataset learning framework for joint pretraining of diverse HSI data.
+2) We proposed a meta information and feature content aware dual-driven encoder.
+This encoder integrates the spectral metadata and image content to generate highly contextualized sample features.
+By generating a dedicated conditional token for each spectral channel, the encoder fuses heterogeneous information into a unified spectral fingerprint, which provides informative conditioning signals to the hypernetwork and thereby enables adaptive embedding of diverse multi-source HSI data.